iso4free/spedit/README.md

 Hold mouse scroll to drag drawable area.

-For show/hide preview window press F7 or check menu 'View>Tool panels>Preview'

 Click to 'Preview' image for export in PNG file format.

 For show referense image check menu 'View>Tool panels>Referense'.

 Click to 'Referense' window to open any image used as reference.

-You can add and remove layers in the layer window, the active layer name is highlighted in red.
+You can add, copy and remove layers in the layer panel, the active layer name is highlighted in red.
 It is also possible to toggle the visibility of a layer by clicking on the eye icon opposite the layer name.
 The icon with a lock allows you to lock a layer from changes (will be used when sharing layers between different frames).
+Double-click the layer name with the left mouse button to change the layer name.

 THE FUTURE
 ==========